Red soil: Nutrient application

-Red soils are often deficient in nitrogen, which limits the growth properties of the large majority of red soil.
+Red soils are often deficient in nitrogen, which limits the growth properties of most red soil.
 Phosphorus and potassium can also become limited after the land has been harvested repeatedly.
-Nutrient application techniques introduce more of these lacking nutrients to the soil and allow them to restore chemicals that had diminished over time.
+Nutrient application techniques introduce more of these lacking nutrients to the soil and allow them to restore chemicals that have diminished over time.

 Organic matter

-Another management practice that can be used to improve the fertility of red soil is incorporating greater organic matter into the soil.
-Some strategies employed to practice this include the use of organic manure, and establishing proper tillage systems for the land.
+Another management practice that can be used to improve the fertility of red soil is incorporating organic matter into the soil.
+Some strategies employed to practice this include the use of organic manure and establishing proper tillage systems for the land.

 Crop rotation

-The rotation of crops grown in red soil can significantly help to limit some of the compositional issues mentioned previously.
-Crop rotation helps to increase the content of organic matter, minimize the nitrogen deficiency, and help avoid pests that damage the crops.